ManuelPalermo/dev-playground/README.md

 - **diffusion**: data generation using DDPMs (conditional and unconditional generation).

-- **dataset_creator**: CLIP based text and image search over an image directory and image autolabelling.
+- **dataset_creator**: CLIP based text and image search over an image directory and autolabeling.

 - **dataset_selection**: Selecting of most diverse images of a directory based on similarity algorithm (classical CV).